joelparkerhenderson/issues/README.md

 Suppose an important customer is coming into the office in an hour to sign a contract, and the sales team finds a misspelling in the customer's company name on the website.

-* The sales team scores the issue Priority 1 meaning work on it first.
+* Sales team says Priority 1 meaning work on it first.

-* The product team scores the issue as Severity 1 (minimal impact) because it's just a typo and doesn't affect the product usage of other users.
+* Product team says Severity 1 (minimal impact) because a typo is trivial and doesn't affect others.

-* The marketing team scores the issue as Magnitude 3 (some damge) because the typo has turned up on screenshots that were printed in brochures.
+* Marketing team says Magnitude 3 (some damage) because the typo ended up on presenation collateral.

-* The project manager scores this issue as size "extra small" meaning the work estimate is tiny.
+* Project manager says size "small" because the work estimate is tiny.

-* The design team scores the issue as MoSCoW "must" because it must be fixed.
+* Design team says MoSCoW "must" because it must be fixed.

-* The quality assurance team scores the issue as Frequency 2% because a quality review discovered typos in 2% of customer names.
+* Quality team says Frequency 2% because inspection discovered typos in 2% of customer names.

 ## Score discussion